shubhamishere/starplat/readme.md

 ./StarPlat [-s|-d] -f <dsl.sp(DSL code file path)> -b [cuda|omp|mpi|acc|sycl]
 ```

+For details about StarPlat's code generation backends (code generation flow, prerequisites, and usage notes), see `src/backends/README.md`.

 Say we want to generate static code of triangle count for OpenMP backend.
 So we have to write,

 ```visual-basic